top of page

 What We Believe

 The Bible is the inspired, infallible, authoritative, inerrant word of God and is ever relevant and applicable to mankind.
 Therefore, we place great emphasis upon the teaching of the Bible in our church services.
-We strongly encourage the studying of it in personal lives and the use of it for constant guidance in our daily lives.
+We strongly encourage the studying of it and the use of it for constant guidance in our daily lives.
 (2 Timothy 3:16-17, Matthew 4:4, 2 Peter 1:20-21)

 All praise and worship is directed to the Godhead who is worthy and thus it is important that the worship of God be inspirational.
 As a result, we give great place to worship though music and song in our church services.
 Worship is by no means limited to these means, and we make it our goal to worship Him with every aspect of our lives.
 (Hebrews 13:15-16, Colossians 3:16, Psalm 95:1)